kismetwireless/kismet-docs/readme/045-datasources_bluetooth.md

 ## Bluetooth
 Bluetooth uses a frequency-hopping system with dynamic MAC addresses and other oddities - this makes sniffing it not as straightforward as capturing Wi-Fi.

-Currently the only implemention of Bluetooth scanning in Kismet uses the Linux HCI layer to perform active device scans.

-Support for Bluetooth capture using the Ubertooth One hardware will be forthcoming.

 ### Datasource: Linux HCI Bluetooth

 Kismet can use the generic Linux HCI interface for Bluetooth discovery; this uses a generic Bluetooth adapter to perform *active scans* for discoverable Bluetooth classic and BTLE devices.
 This is an active scan, not passive monitoring, and reports attributes and advertised information, not packets.